 YOU….assuming you have roots in Milwaukee.

-As of 2014 there is a population of over 370,000 Hispanics living in the state of Wisconsin, according to the PEW Research Center.
+There is a population of over 370,000 Latinos living in the state of Wisconsin, according to the PEW Research Center.

 This is a problem..Representation matters.
-I ask you reading this the following question; how did you feel after watching Diego Luna in Rogue One?
+We ask you, the reader, this the following question; how did you feel after watching Shakira and Jennifer Lopez’s Superbowl performance this year?
 Was it a warm fuzzy feeling?
 Did it make you cry a little?
-To be completely candid, that was a shared moment for brown kids everywhere, for the first time in their lives saw someone who looked like them being represented in the mainstream without being a caricature.
-We are no longer pigeonholed as the sassy Puerto Ricans, Venezuelan bombshells, or ill dressed low riding Cholos ever present in our current media landscape.
+To be completely candid, that was a shared moment for brown kids everywhere, we saw ourselves on the main stage during this country’s annual religious ceremony.
+There we were , being represented in the mainstream without being a caricature.
+In that moment we were not the sassy Puerto Rican, Venezuelan bombshells, low riding Cholos, or an invading hoard coming to steal jobs and sell drugs.

-Cassian Andor (Diego Luna, in Rogue One) was an unabashed space Latino without explanation, the audience had to accept him as he was, accent and all, it was a thing of inspiration and beauty.
-This watershed moment in media serves as a proxy for the role that Hispanics play in modern day America.
+That performance was about being Latino without explanation, the viewing audience had to accept them as they were, accent and all, it was a thing of inspiration and beauty.
+This watershed moment in media serves as a proxy for the role that Latinos play in modern day America.
 We are here, we are unashamed and we are not going anywhere.

-We would like to be your Cassian Andor.
-In a sea of Speedy Gonzalez, Gloria Delgado-Pritchetts, and Guillermos we would like to represent you, the youngish Hispanic who doesn’t see themselves in today’s modern media landscape.
-Whether you are first, second, third, fourth, fifth, generation Latino, speak Spanish or Portuguese..or not, or are just Latino-curious.
+We would like to be your Shakira and JLo, your Cassian Andor, your Jane the Virgin.
+In a sea of Speedy Gonzalez, Gloria Delgado-Pritchetts, and Guillermos we would like to represent you, the youngish Latino/a/x who doesn’t see themselves too often in today’s modern media landscape.
+Whether you are first, second, third, fourth, fifth, generation Latino, speak Spanish, Portuguese, or just plain old English, or are just Latino-curious.